Ranxin2023/LLM_demo/readme.md

     - 𝑥 = input token representation
     - 𝑊𝑔 = gating network weights
     - 𝑤 = expert weight vector
-- Then the final output:
+- Then the final output:\n

 $$
 y = \sum_{i \in \text{Top-K}} w_i \cdot E_i(x)
 $$
 - where 𝐸𝑖(𝑥) is the output of expert 𝑖.
 - This ensures **sparse activation**, meaning only a few experts work at a time, keeping computations efficient.

 3. **Sparsity = Efficiency + Scale**
 - In a normal dense neural network:
     - Every input goes through **every neuron** or **every layer**.